Anthares101/k3s-pi-cluster/README.md

 ## Troubleshooting

 - If the Grafana pod is not starting as it should, check that the `rpc-statd.service` service is running in the NFS server host.
-- If you find that the canal pods are crashing with this message in the logs: `flannel.1.
-Link has incompatible address` try deleting the `flannel.1` interface in all nodes: `sudo ip link delete flannel.1`.